julienherrero/awesome-list/README.md

 - [AmrDeveloper/EasyAdapter](https://github.com/AmrDeveloper/EasyAdapter) - Android Annotation Processing Library to generate your adapters only with Annotations on your model, support working with Kapt and KSP Processors
 - [AmrDeveloper/LinkHub](https://github.com/AmrDeveloper/LinkHub) - LinkHub is a simple and effective link management application that can help you to easily manage your app with no ads!
 - [AndreaBrighi/Gradle-Git-Sensitive-Semantic-Versioning-Plugin-for-Android](https://github.com/AndreaBrighi/Gradle-Git-Sensitive-Semantic-Versioning-Plugin-for-Android) - A Gradle plugin that forces semantic versioning in an Android project (version name and version code) and relies on git to detect the project state, based on Git-Sensitive Semantic Versioning Plugin by Danilo Pianini .
-- [AndroidPoet/KtorBoost](https://github.com/AndroidPoet/KtorBoost) - 🚀 Simplifying Ktor for Easier Development
+- [AndroidPoet/KtorBoost](https://github.com/AndroidPoet/KtorBoost) - 🚀 Simplifying Ktor for Easier Development KMM/Compose Multiplatform
 - [AniTrend/android-emojify](https://github.com/AniTrend/android-emojify) - An android project to convert short codes, emoticons, html entities, emoticons to emoji and vice-versa
 - [AniTrend/support-arch](https://github.com/AniTrend/support-arch) - A multi-module template library that attempts to make clean arch apps easier to build
 - [AniTrend/support-query-builder](https://github.com/AniTrend/support-query-builder) - A simple SQLite spec compliant query builder that integrates with room to create raw queries